6. Embedded System Applications

 | Gaming console | Real-time graphics rendering, controller input processing, network | AMD APU (CPU+GPU), custom SoC |

-US market insight: Apple's A-series chips (used in iPhone/iPad) and M-series (Mac) are custom ARM SoCs — the most advanced embedded processors in consumer devices, integrating CPU, GPU, neural engine, and ISP on a single die.
+Apple's A-series chips (iPhone/iPad) and M-series (Mac) are custom ARM SoCs — among the most advanced embedded processors in consumer devices, integrating CPU, GPU, neural engine, and ISP on a single die.

 Automotive